 We also have an entire vegan menu planned out for you, should you want to follow it.

 Other sides can be cooked in advance and served briefly reheated, or even at room temperature.
-I always like to mix up multiple heat sources—that is, some dishes that require an oven, some that can be heated on the stovetop, some that can be warmed in a slow cooker, et cetera—so that there's no last-minute bottleneck.
+In keeping with the spirit of tip #2 above, I always like to mix up multiple heat sources—that is, some dishes that require an oven, some that can be heated on the stovetop, some that can be warmed in a slow cooker, et cetera—so that there's no last-minute bottleneck.
 Here's a quick list of a few of my favorites.

 - Easy Make-Ahead Carrot and Chickpea Salad With Dill and Pumpkin Seeds